Who really wrote the Bible?

 There have never been more English-language translations of the Bible to choose from.
 Which are the most accurate?

 See Ralph Levy’s article “What Is the Most Accurate Bible Translation?” to examine the reasons we chose the New King James Version (NKJV) as our standard Bible for quotes on this website.
 It shares a high level of accuracy with the older King James Version, but is easier for modern readers.
-Still the King James Version (KJV) has its uses.
+Still the King James Version (KJV) has its uses, as an accompanying article shows.

 Other modern translations can also be helpful to compare, once you understand their translation philosophy and their strengths and weaknesses as summarized in Dr. Levy’s article.